 Prerequisites WM420

 WM510 Wester n Internal Me dicine I

 of Credit 3 Lecture 3 # of Hour 30 Lecture

-or credit 3 Credit # OI HOUI 30 Hour
+Credit Hour

 Lab Credit 0 Lab Hour

 This course is designed as an organ system approach to the pathophysiology of human disease.
 The course provides students with a detailed study of the etiology, pathophysiology, clinical presentation, diagnostic and therapeutic approach to various disorders encountered in internal medicine.
 Diseases in cardiology, pulmonology, gastroenterology, hematology, and oncology are explored.